We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Foot pain refers to any pain or discomfort in one or more parts of the foot, such as your toes, heels, arches, or soles.
 Many causes are mild, but see a doctor if it lasts more than a week.

 Your feet bear weight when you’re standing and when you walk to where you need to go.
 Because of this, foot pain is common.

-According to the University of Maryland Medical Center, about 75 percent of Americans will experience foot pain at some point in their lives (UMMC, 2009).
 The pain can range from mild to severe, and it may last a short time or be an ongoing issue.
-Fortunately, many measures can help relieve foot pain.
+Many measures can help relieve your foot pain.

-One of the main causes of foot pain is wearing shoes that do not fit properly.
-High-heeled shoes can often cause foot pain, as they place a great deal of pressure on the toes.
+One of the main causes of foot pain is wearing shoes that don’t fit properly.
+Wearing high-heeled shoes can often cause foot pain because they place a great deal of pressure on the toes.

-You can also develop foot pain if you are injured during high-impact exercise or sport activities, such as jogging or intense aerobics.
+You can also develop foot pain if you get injured during high-impact exercise or sports activities, such as jogging or intense aerobics.